Product strategy: Obsolescence

-Product Platform Strategy
+Product platform strategy

-Beyond individual-product strategy is platform strategy, where the focus is on multiple products.
-There are two very different types of platforms: digital platforms in technology, and physical platforms in other fields.
+Beyond individual product strategy is platform strategy, where the focus is on multiple products.
+There are two very different types of platforms: digital platforms in technology and physical platforms in other fields.

 A digital platform is an ecosystem designed to enable different groups to co-create value through “plug-and-play” capabilities.
 The technology infrastructure of the platform touches customers and developers beyond the firm's boundaries.
 LinkedIn, Facebook, Google and Amazon—in fact most technology businesses—have platform-based business models.

 Physical platforms in other industries refer to product family or product portfolio platforms intended to reduce manufacturing and development costs for new products.
 In this case a platform is a common architecture, collection of assets, component designs, subsystems, or other elements shared by several products.
 Given that the components and subsystems have already been debugged and tested, the resulting products should have higher quality.
 Since platform development occurs less frequently than product development, major platform decisions do not need to be made as often.
 This has the potential to foster lean product development.
 However, there are downsides: high upfront costs, risk of platform obsolescence, risk of platform recall affecting numerous products, and potential duplication of effort.